MattColu/mattcolu.github.io/projects/Hopper.markdown

 This project was part of the Advanced Machine Learning exam.
 It came to be the lengthiest out of all the projects of the entire degree due to an unfortunate placement with other project-based exams and to the extent of the project itself.
-It was a three-people group project, and each of us worked on a specific part of the project.
+It was a three-people group project, each of us working on a specific section of it.

 ## The Project

 The aim of this project was to teach a simulated leg how to hop in 2D.

+{% include gif-like.html w="45%" src="/media/hopper/struggling.mp4" caption="It doesn't know how to hop yet.
+Everyone has to start somewhere, right?"%}
 In order do this we employed a special kind of machine learning algorithm called [Reinforcement Learning](https://en.wikipedia.org/wiki/Reinforcement_learning), more specifically its *deep* variant because of its use in conjunction with a neural network.

 > ## Reinforcement Learning
 >
 > The term *"Reinforcement Learning"*, be it of the *deep* kind or not, generally refers to a family of machine learning algorithms that build behaviors primarily by means of rewards and punishments.
 >
-> - The **agent** - the entity that learns - knows some details about itself, but knows nothing about the world around it but the consequences of its actions.
+> - The **agent** - the entity that learns - may know some details about itself, but knows nothing about the world around it except for the consequences of its actions.
 > - The **environment** provides **observations** to the agent to base its decisions upon, and dispenses **rewards**  after the choices have been made.
 > - The **objective** of the agent is to maximize rewards, so naturally it will try and repeat the actions that yielded positive results.
 > However, it is up to the programmer to decide if the agent should prioritize short-term rewards, or value actions that lead to higher rewards in the long run.
-In [Bellman's Equation](https://en.wikipedia.org/wiki/Bellman_equation) this is known as **discount factor**.
+According to [Bellman's Equation](https://en.wikipedia.org/wiki/Bellman_equation) this is known as *discount factor*.
 >
 > Reinforcement Learning does not produce behaviors that outperform handcrafted algorithms, since as a trial-and-error method it is an inherently imperfect process.
 However, it is often the only way to obtain a suitable policy, especially for very complex tasks, or tasks for which an optimal formula or algorithm do not exist.
-> The task of the programmer then becomes a matter of fine-tuning rewards and goals, thus leaving the bulk of the "figuring out" effort to the agent, which can take a long time to converge to a satisfying result.
+> The task of the programmer becomes a matter of fine-tuning rewards and goals, thus leaving the bulk of the "figuring out" effort to the agent, which can take a long time to converge to a satisfying result.

 ## The Leg